Heather Cameron (professor)

 Heather Cameron is a Canadian-British global social innovator, academic, and social entrepreneur, blending theory, policy and grassroots action particularly in underserved or underrepresented communities, especially around community wealth building.
 She is the Michael B. Kaufman Professor of Practice for Social Entrepreneurship and Innovation at the Brown School at Washington University in St. Louis, where she also serves as the founding academic director of the Social Entrepreneurship and Innovation Lab, a joint initiative of the Brown School and Olin School of Business.
-From 2008 to 2016 she was a Junior Professor of Physical Activity, Inclusion and Sport at the Department of Education and Psychology at the Free University of Berlin and Professor Extraordinarius at the University of the Western Cape, South Africa.
+From 2008 to 2016 she was an Assistant Professor of Physical Activity, Inclusion and Sport at the Department of Education and Psychology at the Freie Universität Berlin and Honorary Associate Professor Extraordinarius at the University of the Western Cape, South Africa.

 Education

-Cameron earned a B.A. in Philosophy and History at the University of Toronto before completing an M.A. and Ph.D. in Social and Political Thought at York University, Toronto.
+Cameron earned a B.A. in philosophy and history at the University of Toronto before completing an M.A. and Ph.D. in social and political thought at York University, Toronto.
 Her doctoral dissertation was titled “Freud, Foucault and the Fate of Critique.”
-She also completed a Graduate Certificate in German and European Studies at York University.
-From 2002 to 2004, she pursued post-doctoral research at the Technical University of Berlin, funded by the Canadian Social Science and Humanities Research Council and the Berlin Parliament Scholarship Fund.
+She also completed a graduate certificate in German and European studies at York University.
+From 2002 to 2004, she pursued postdoctoral research at the Technical University of Berlin, funded by the Canadian Social Science and Humanities Research Council and the Berlin Parliament Scholarship Fund.

-Academic Career
+Academic career

 Cameron began her faculty career at the Free University of Berlin (2008 - 2016), where she was a professor of education and social pedagogy, and also served as associate professor extraordinarius at the University of the Western Cape in South Africa.
-She held a post-doctoral award from the Canadian Social Sciences and Humanities Research Council at the Center for Technology and Society at the Technische Universität Berlin, and taught at the School of Communications at the Simon Fraser University, Vancouver, Canada.
+She held a postdoctoral award from the Canadian Social Sciences and Humanities Research Council at the Center for Technology and Society at the Technische Universität Berlin, and taught at the School of Communications at the Simon Fraser University, Vancouver, Canada.

 In 2016, following a global search, she was appointed as the inaugural Michael B. Kaufman Professor of Practice in Social Entrepreneurship and Innovation Lab at Washington University in St. Louis.
 She holds a courtesy appointment at Olin Business School and is a Faculty Fellow at the Institute for Public Health.
-She leads the Social Impact Minor at Olin and teaches courses in social entrepreneurship, social innovation, strategic planning, gender, and urban planning.
+She teaches courses in social entrepreneurship, social innovation, strategic planning, gender, and urban planning.
 She has also co-taught in the Beyond Boundaries program.

 She has served as an external examiner at the University of Hong Kong and advised numerous international organizations, including UN Women, GIZ (German International Development Cooperation), and the German Ministry of Economic Cooperation and Development.